 - Emotional instability

 According to the National Institute of Mental Health, one in every 100 American men and women suffer schizophrenia.
-Many of these people also struggle with substance abuse and addiction.
+Many of these people also struggle with substance use and addiction.
 Together, schizophrenia and addiction require dual diagnosis treatment.
-Without this help, your mental health and addiction only grow worse over time.
+Without this help, your mental health and addiction only worsen over time.

 Schizophrenia affects genders equally in the U.S. When it comes to answering the question of, “What part of the brain does schizophrenia affect,” the disorder involves multiple regions of the brain.
 These areas include the prefrontal cortex, basal ganglia, and limbic system.

 Your brain’s limbic system helps you learn and retain memories.
 It also enables you to process emotions.
-Imagine how you would feel if you struggle to learn, retain memories, or deal with your emotions?
+Imagine how you would feel if you struggled to learn, retain memories, or deal with your emotions.
 This is the daily frustration for people with schizophrenia.
-This area of your brain also suffers impaired connection to the prefrontal cortex, if you suffer schizophrenia.
+This area of your brain also suffers impaired connection to the prefrontal cortex if you suffer schizophrenia.

 In each of these three areas of your brain suffering problems because of schizophrenia, brain chemistry also suffers.
-In fact, people with schizophrenia also have slightly smaller brains, when compared to people without the condition.
-Together, all of these differences lead to the behaviors people with the mental health disorder experience.
+In fact, people with schizophrenia also have slightly smaller brains when compared to people without the condition.
+Together, all of these differences lead to the behaviors people with this mental health disorder experience.

 - Dual diagnosis treatment